Michael C. Ryan: Career

 Ryant began to practice law in Hamilton.
 His law partner was John B. Weller, his brother-in-law and a future U.S. Congressman, Senator and California governor until the two dissolved their partnership on February 6, 1861.
-Ryan was prosecuting attorney of Butler County, Ohio fom 1848 to 1852.
+Ryan was prosecuting attorney of Butler County, Ohio from 1848 to 1852.
 He was the clerk of the county courts from 1852 to 1858.From 1847 to 1849, he was the editor and publisher of the Hamilton Telegraph.

 In July 1850, Ryan was an assistant secretary for the Ohio Democratic State Convention.
 In January 1853, he represented the 3rd Congressional District at the Democratic State Convention.
 Ryan was a representative to the National Democratic Convention in 1856.
 He was appointed the clerk of the U.S. Fund Commission, responsible for distributing surplus revenue to the states.
 In February 1860, he was appointed to committee to oversee routes and safety issues related to the Great Miami Railroad on behalf of Hamilton.

 In August 1861, the U.S. War Department authorized Ryan to organize an "Irish Regiment".
 Ryan played a key role in organizing the 50th Ohio Infantry which only included men of Irish descent.
 He was appointed by Governor William J. Dennison Jr. to serve as the regiment's Colonel.
 However, he died before the regiment saw action.